 Since 1985, Habitat for Humanity of Metro Denver has made a global impact by investing in Habitat's work in 40 countries around the world.
 In 2018, we reached the milestone of investing more than $3 million in Habitat's global work, and have sponsored more than 900 homes internationally.
-We're currently partnering with six Habitat affiliates around the world, and are proud to be making a difference in the following countries:
+We're currently partnering with five Habitat affiliates around the world, and are proud to be making a difference in the following countries:

 In addition to home sponsorships, we're investing in four special projects that address acute housing and sanitation needs.
 Read below about the special initiatives we're sponsoring in Ethiopia, Nepal, Nicaragua and Cote d'Ivoire.